data2health/contributor-role-ontology/docs/pages/editorsguide/CROeditorsguide.md

 * In general, the term should be announced on the [GitHub tracker](https://github.com/data2health/contributor-role-ontology/issues) prior to creation of new term
 * Make sure the Protege reasoner (Elk) is active to investigate any unforeseen and unintended logical inferences
-* Most terms should have the following items added
+* Most terms should have the following items added:
-  ** Label
+  * Label
-  ** Definition (english-language).
+  * Definition (english-language).
 This should be extended by database_cross_reference (e.g., PMID:123 to provide additional information. _Note, there should be no spaces in the PMID._)
-  ** _Optional_ Comment.
+  * _Optional_ Comment.
 A comment can be used to provide additional information about the term.
-  ** database_cross_reference.
+  * database_cross_reference.
 Indicate an item in another database that is equivalent to this CRO term.
 For instance, [add example].
 We can add a label (e.g., "Single umbilical artery") by the "Annotations" button.
-  ** If possible, add relevant synonyms.
+  * If possible, add relevant synonyms.
 Use "has_exact_synonym" for true synonyms (preferred).
 If needed, use has_related_synonym for words/phrases that are not 100% identical in meaning but are likely to be confused with the main term.

 ## Closing Issues with Commit Messages
 This is the preferred way to commit a new term.